How Often Should I Update SEO Content?

 Any time you know there’s been a change in factual information on any of your pages, they need to be updated.

 Mini case study time: I worked in content marketing for a legal tech firm.
-Any time a law changed, we would have to update not only the content but our products as well.
+Any time a law changed, we would have to update not only blog content but our products as well.

 This ensured that our products, landing pages, and articles were legally accurate and up-to-date.
 And, it allowed us to experiment with new keywords and terms.